-The aim of any clinical study in breath research is to detect changes on breath that can be associated with biological factors such as disease progression or pharmacological interactions.
+The aim of any clinical study in breath biomarker research is to detect changes in exhaled breath that can be associated with biological factors such as disease progression or pharmacological interactions.
 Breath is a complex medium containing many different substances with the potential to be used as biomarkers, some of which are only present in breath at the parts per trillion level.

 What approaches do you use for breath sample analysis?
 Visit our community to let us know.

 The first approach, performs a qualitative assessment of the exhaled breath composition, usually by an individual chemical sensor or arrays of specific or cross-reactive chemical sensors.
 The signals obtained can be translated via mathematical algorithms into discriminative breath-prints or patterns associated with a specific group of patients/diseases.
 Inspired by the mammalian sense of smell, such systems have sometimes been referred to as Electronic Noses (eNoses).

 The second, performs quantitative analytical characterization, by means of in-depth techniques such as gas chromatography-mass spectrometry (GC-MS).
 Through these tools, the (volatile organic compounds) VOCs in exhaled breath are separated, identified, and quantified.
 This approach reveals individual VOCs, which can be investigated, either individually or in combination, as prospective biomarkers.

 Sensor-based qualitative systems are portable, robust, easy to use, and represent an economical option for breath analysis.
 They can provide near-immediate results avoiding the delays involved in having to ship collected breath samples somewhere else for analysis and interpretation – making them preferable for point-of-care use.